csshark/sdr-cap/CORRECT readme from openwifi.md

 <h2>Generate Petalinux bootable image</h2>
 <p>Use customized bash script.
 Remember to match your .xsa file name and to reach .elf</p>
 <p><code>./gen_boot_bin.sh /path/to/system.xsa /path/to/u-boot.elf scriptboot</code></p>
 <p>This bash file is not officially mentioned by openwifi authors in documentation.
-Since u-boot and system.xsa are in the same directory, there is no need to specify path.</p>
+Since u-boot and system.xsa are in the same directory, there is no need to specify path.
+For guide how to start with manually built OpenWifi image visit: <a href="https://github.com/open-sdr/openwifi/blob/master/doc/img_build_instruction/kuiper.md">kurpier.md</a> from openwifi.</p>
 <p>The last step is to prepare BOOT and rootfs(EXT4) partitions on your SD card  and project is finally migrated to 2023.2 release.</p>
 <p>If you want to use scripts and tools on user space they will have to be compiled.</p>